It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 - You are afraid of what awaits you today and tomorrow.

-This type of mental exhaustion can also manifest itself physically, with an increased vulnerability to colds and flu, nausea, and headaches.
+This mental exhaustion can also manifest itself physically, with an increased vulnerability to colds and flu, nausea, and headaches.

 Of course, a doctor should be seen if these types of physical symptoms are persistent, but you should be aware that they could be due to more than just germs or infections.